 Then select My finances and View income and assets details.
 Go to Step 2.

-The third way is only available for some people.
-From your homepage, select the Income and assets button, if it appears.
+The third way is to select the View/Update Income and Assets link in Favourite services if you have it saved as a favourite service.
 Go to Step 2.

 To start updating your details, select clicking here in the alert box.

 To start your first update, tell us the date your income and assets changed.
 To do this, select the calendar icon.